BimalRajGyawali/bookstore/README.md

 ### Book Store

-This project will eventually adopt a microservice architecutre.
+This project will eventually adopt a microservice architecture.

 The three services are :